pine64/website/content/documentation/General/Mainline_Hardware_Decoding.md

 ### FFmpeg

-Mainline FFmpeg currently lacks the necessary patches to use the v4l2-requests based API, but [a fork that can utilise it exists](https://github.com/jernejsk/FFmpeg).
+Mainline FFmpeg currently lacks the necessary patches to use the v4l2-requests based API, but [a fork that can utilize it exists](https://github.com/jernejsk/FFmpeg).

-With the patched ffmpeg, you can utilise hardware decoding using the `-hwaccel drm` parameter, e.g.:
+With the patched ffmpeg, you can utilize hardware decoding using the `-hwaccel drm` parameter, e.g.:

 `ffmpeg -hwaccel drm -i input.mp4 -f null - -benchmark`